 Sadly, a big part of the gameplay of Fragile Dreams: Farewell Ruins of the Moon falls into this: The weapon you use can break at any time, you have a very limited capacity to carry things with you and to see certain objects you have to come back to a save point.
 The battle system is kind of scrappy too; even if there are different kinds of weapons and each of them has a decent selection the player is limitated for the whole game to a single combo.
 This is the reason why the game is more an emotional experience than a gaming one and therefore the player should specially focus on its story, characters, art and symbolism.

-Defeating the Balore boss gives you to Balore soul, which can only be used in two rooms in the entire game, including the room you found it in.
+Defeating the Balore boss gives you to Balore soul, which can only be used in six rooms in the entire game, including the room you found it in.

 Sly's "ledge jump".
 To elaborate, if you land on the very edge of a platform and jump, Sly will kick outward away from the platform.
 True you gain more air than a normal jump, but that's a moot point since it's much easier to use his paraglider for that.
 Most often you tend to activate it by mistake when you jump to a far ledge, making Sly jump blindly towards the camera and most likely into the Bottom Less Pit you just jumped over.